Get insider access

 5. Best Entry-Level Camera For Low Light

-The Nikon Z 5 isn't the camera to get if you're interested in shooting video, with severely cropped 4k recording, and a slow burst rate relative to higher-end models.
+The Nikon Z 5 isn't the camera to get if you're interested in shooting video, with severely cropped 4k recording and a slow burst rate relative to higher-end models.
 However, you won't find a better full-frame camera body at this price point, making it the best camera for night photography for entry-level shooters.
-It has an excellent sensor that captures fantastic overall image quality, superb ergonomics, a high-res EVF, and even includes some premium features like dual SD card slots and in-body image stabilization.
+It has an excellent full-frame sensor that captures fantastic overall image quality, superb ergonomics, a high-res EVF, and even includes some premium features like dual SD card slots and in-body image stabilization.

 See our review